bcoe/elasticmapper/README.md

 Background
 ----------

-I'm a big fan of the Stretcher gem, for interacting with ElasticSearch.
+I'm a big fan of the [Stretcher](https://github.com/PoseBiz/stretcher) ElasticSearch client.
 It exposes an API that's: straightforward, elegant, and well documented.
-Given this, I tend to choose stretcher when pulling search into Rails projects.
+I tend to choose stretcher when pulling search into Rails projects.

 A few projects in, I noticed that I was rewriting a lot of the same code for: